 Indian devotees, generally from Southern part, worship Kamdev – the god of Kaam – for his extreme sacrifice on the day of Holi.
 Kamdev is depicted with his bow of sugar cane having the string of a line of humming bees and his arrow-shafts are topped with passion that pierces the heart.

-Chasing Away Giantess Dhundhi in Holi to Bought Peace
+History/Story of Holi: Chasing Away Giantess Dhundhi in Holi Bought Peace

 The Giantess of Raghu kingdom, Dhundhi used to trouble innocent people and specially little children who became fed-up of her.
 Dhundhi, had a blessing from Bhagwan Shiv that she would not be killed by gods, men nor suffer from armories neither from heat, cold or rain.
 These blessing made her almost invincible but she also had a weak point.
 She was also cursed by Bhagwan Shiv that she would be in danger from playful boys who would annoy her.

-At some places, people celebrate Holi to mark the death of evil-minded ogress by the name of Putna.
+At some places, people celebrate Holi to mark the death of evil-minded ogress by the name of Putana.

-When Lord Krishna was a young infant growing up in Gokul, Mathura king Kamsa tried to find and kill him.
-Kamsa decided to send the demoness Putana to kill all babies until she found Krishna.
+When Bhagwan Krishna was a young infant growing up in Gokul, Mathura king Kansa tried to find and kill him.
+Kansa decided to send the demoness Putana to kill all babies until she found Krishna.
 Putana disguised herself as a beautiful woman and reached Nanda and Yashoda’s house, where she was greeted well by Yashoda.
-When no one was around, Putana picked up Krishna from palna and proceeded to feed him poisoned milk.
+When no one was around, Putana picked up Krishna from paalna and proceeded to feed him poisoned milk.

-All this time, Bhagwan Krishna was aware that Putna (Putana, Pootna) was demon and he quietly went along with her plan.
+All this time, Bhagwan Krishna was aware that Putana (Putna, Pootna) was demon and he quietly went along with her plan.
 He sucked out Putana’s life-force while she fed him her milk and she turned into her original giant and scary form.
-But Krishna did not stop until Putna (pootna) was killed and thus he proved his greatness.
-It was the night of Holi when Lord Krishna killed Putna.
+But Krishna did not stop until Putna (pootna) was killed and thus he showed his divinity.
+It was the night of Holi when Bhagwan Krishna killed Putna.
 Some who view the origin of festivals from seasonal cycles believe that Putna represents winter and her death the cessation and end of winter.
-Effigies of Putna are burnt to celebrate the victory of Bhagwan Krishna over demonic forces.
+Effigies of Putana are burnt to celebrate the victory of Bhagwan Krishna over demonic forces.
 Victory of positive energy over negative energy around.